-Students who been admitted to and successfully complete the ESL program including bridge coursework at UWest should understand that completion of this program does not guarantee acceptance to a UWest degree program.
+Students who have been admitted to and successfully complete the ESL program including bridge coursework at UWest should understand that completion of this program does not guarantee acceptance to a degree program at UWest.
 These students must apply to the degree program of choice.
 Admission will be based on all admissions criteria for that program.